SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 Calculation
 ^^^^^^^^^^^
-Assuming isotropic scattering, acquired on a typical 'pinhole geometry' instrument, the invariant integral can be computed from the 1D reduced data as:
+Assuming isotropic scattering, acquired on a typical 'pinhole geometry' instrument, the invariant integral can be computed from the 1D reduced data (assuming the reduced data has removed all background from sample holders,incoherent scattering in the case of neutrons, etc.) as:

 .. math::